kineticsystem/vscode_ros2/README.md

 <img height="80px" src="svg/cpp_extension.svg"><img height="80px" src="svg/python_extension.svg">

-VSCode will prompt you to install the "C/C++ Extension Pack" which provides intellisense and C++ file navigation.
-Please comply with this request.
-It will install the CMake extension from twsx too.
+Install the "C/C++ Extension Pack" which provides Intellisense and C++ file navigation.
+This will install the CMake extension from twsx too.

-You may need to enable intellisense in your VSCode Preferences Settings.

 <img height="80px" src="svg/cmake_extension.svg">

+You may need to enable Intellisense in your VSCode Preferences Settings.

 ## Configuration Files